 There was no elaborate plan for the Heat to woo LeBron James and Chris Bosh back then.
 Instead, that’s when Riley got Shaquille O’Neal to sign a $100 million, five-year contract.
 With that one move, costly as it was, the Heat had become instantaneous NBA royalty.
 The very next season, only an ill-timed strained Dwyane Wade rib muscle denied the Heat its ultimate goal.
 But a championship followed the season after.
 Riley believed another dynasty was on the way.

 In an effort to pull out from under the abyss, Riley made a series of questionable decisions which crippled the organization.
-Unable to salvage its former glory, the Heat unceremoniously traded O’Neal in February 2008, Miami was quickly the NBA’s worst team, and Riley quickly realized that the bloated contracts the Heat had been accumulating would keep his team from having any real money to spend until 2010.
+Unable to salvage its former glory, the Heat unceremoniously traded O’Neal in February 2008, they were quickly the NBA’s worst team, and Riley soon after realized that the bloated contracts the Heat had been accumulating would keep his team from having any real money to spend until the summer of 2010.

 But there was method in his madness.
-Every deal he struck was made with summer 2010 in mind, not wanting to take on any contract that would keep him from digging as deeply as possible into owner Micky Arison’s pockets this fateful summer.
+Every deal he struck was made with summer 2010 in mind, not wanting to take on any contract that would eat into the team’s valuable cap space for that fateful summer.
 It was a strategy that infuriated Heat fans who refused to waste prime years of their Hall of Fame shooting guard’s career.

 It was a strategy that Riley himself struggled with at times.
-In the summer of 2007, he nearly killed the dream when he offered Mo Williams everything he could; Williams thankfully ended up taking more elsewhere.
-The next offseason, he signed James Jones to a contract that could have killed the dream.
-Last offseason, he offered Lamar Odom a contract that would have killed the dream.
+In the summer of 2007, he nearly killed the dream when he offered contracts to Milwaukee point guards Mo Williams and Charlie Bell; the Bucks thankfully retained both.
+In the summer of 2008, he signed James Jones to a contract that could have killed the dream.
+In the summer of 2009, he offered Lamar Odom a contract that would have killed the dream.

 But here we stand.